chtheodoro/habfuzz/README.md

 Please consult the HABFUZZ manual.

 #### Visualization
-As HABFUZZ is a command-line tool, we suggest the free Blue Kenue software available at https://www.nrc-cnrc.gc.ca/eng/solutions/advisory/blue_kenue_index.html for visualizing the output of HABFUZZ.
+As HABFUZZ is a command-line tool, habitat modellers (and not only) can use the free Blue Kenue software available at https://www.nrc-cnrc.gc.ca/eng/solutions/advisory/blue_kenue_index.html for visualizing the output of HABFUZZ.
 As an example, HABFUZZ was used in this case study https://onlinelibrary.wiley.com/doi/full/10.1002/rra.3284.
 The habitat suitability was predicted using the fuzzy rule-based Bayesian algorithm of HABFUZZ, the results were visualized in Blue Kenue and the following image was produced:

 ![fig_4b](https://user-images.githubusercontent.com/21544603/53016930-7fa79900-3457-11e9-89e6-3c8c6252ec3e.png)